 \paragraph{Model Checking}

 Decidable model checking is a crucial prerequisite for the effective use of a logic.
-Many of the existing (synchronous) hyperlogics admit decidable model checking, although mostly with \texttt{ELEMENTARY}-complete complexity (see \cite{Finkbeiner21} for an overview).
-For alternating-time temporal logic (in the non-hyper realm), model checking is efficient, especially when temporal operators can not be nested as in \ATL{} \cite{AlurHK02,AlurHMQRT98}.
+Many of the existing (synchronous) hyperlogics admit decidable finite-state model checking, although mostly with non-elementary complexity \cite{ClarksonFKMRS14}.
+Most hyperproperties encountered in practice can be expressed with few (if any) quantifier alternations.
+Alternation-free \HyperLTL{} properties can be checked very efficiently by constructing the self-composition \cite{BartheDR11}, as, \eg, implemented in the \texttt{MCHyper} tool \cite{FinkbeinerRS15}.
+Properties with quantifier alternations can be checked by using automata complementations or language inclusion checks, as, \eg, implemented in the \texttt{AutoHyper} tool \cite{BeutnerF23}.
+For properties in the $\forall^*\exists^*$ fragment, efficient approximations, such as the game-based approach \cite{CoenenFST19,BeutnerF22b}, are applicable, even in infinite-state systems \cite{BeutnerF22a}.
+For alternating-time temporal logic (in the non-hyper realm), model checking is efficient, especially when temporal operators cannot be nested as in \ATL{} \cite{AlurHK02,AlurHMQRT98}.
 In the presence of arbitrary nesting (as in \ATLS{}), model checking subsumes \LTL{} realizability \cite{PnueliR89}.
 This causes a jump in the model checking complexity to $2$-\EXPTIME-completeness \cite{AlurHK02}.
+ATL model checking has also been investigated in the presence of imperfect information \cite{JamrogaA06, abs-1102-4225,BullingGJ15,BerthonMM17}, and imperfect recall \cite{Schobbens04}.
+Strategy logic \cite{ChatterjeeHP10,MogaveroMPV14} (strictly) generalizes \ATLS{} by considering strategies as first class objects that can be quantified.
+Model checking of strategy logic is decidable, but nonelementary-hard \cite{ChatterjeeHP10,MogaveroMPV14}.

-As our lower bound demonstrates, the combination of strategic quantification and hyperproperties results in a logic that is algorithmically harder (for model checking) than non-strategic hyperlogics (as \HyperLTL) or strategic (non-hyper) logics (as \ATLS).
-The fragment of \HyperATLS{} supported by \texttt{hyperatlmc} is algorithmically cheaper than full \HyperATLS{}; it is $2$-\EXPTIME{}-complete in the size of the formula (as the fragment still subsumes \LTL{} realizability).
+Our lower bounds demonstrate that the combination of strategic quantification and hyperproperties results in a logic that is algorithmically harder (for model checking) than non-strategic hyperlogics (such as \HyperLTL) or strategic (non-hyper) logics (such as \ATLS).
+The fragment of \HyperATLS{} supported by \texttt{hyperatlmc} is algorithmically cheaper than full \HyperATLS{}; it is $2$-\EXPTIME{}-complete in the size of the specification and \PTIME{}-complete in the size of the system.

 \paragraph{Satisfiability}